Our Accommodation Services

 Many residents are referred from our two Short-stay houses, but the Move-on houses will take direct referrals from other agencies.

-There are three houses, each accommodating four residents.
+There are ten houses, each accommodating three or four residents.
 All are designed to assist clients to reach full independence.
 Residents are required to engage in some form of meaningful activity, whether it be work, volunteering, training or education.

 The house and support is designed to help residents prepare for managing their own tenancy.